achyuth4/OpenGPT-LLMStudio/README.md

     gcr.io/vorvan/h2oai/h2o-llmstudio:nightly
 ```

-Navigate to <http://localhost:10101/> (we recommend using Chrome) to access H2O LLM Studio and start fine-tuning your models!
+Navigate to <http://localhost:10101/> (we recommend using Chrome) to access AchyuthGPT LLM Studio and start fine-tuning your models!

 (Note other helpful docker commands are `docker ps` and `docker kill`.)

-## Run H2O LLM Studio GUI by building your own Docker image
+## Run AchyuthGPT LLM Studio GUI by building your own Docker image

 ```bash
 docker build -t h2o-llmstudio .